You’re worth more than the design rates you are currently charging.

 Even if the above scenario was real, you would now be earning slightly more than you were before but spending 4 hours less doing so.
 Imagine what you could do with those 4 hours?
-Reinvest them in your business by creating new marketing material you keep thinking about but never doing?
+Reinvest them in your business by creating new marketing material that you keep thinking about but never do?
 Use the gained time to go out and network and potentially attract new clients?
 Heck, be selfish and take some time off.
-You're not loosing money after all.
+You're not losing money after all.

-Doing some investigating I discovered that they were NOT beating my prices.
-If fact, for three of the lost RFPs I was able to discover that I was the lowest bidder.
+Doing some investigating, I discovered that they were NOT beating my prices.
+In fact, for three of the lost RFPs, I was able to learn that I was the lowest bidder.
 So low in fact that the committees selecting the designers didn't take my quotes seriously.
 In one case I was told the client had asked for four quotes.
-Three of them were all within a couple hundred dollars of each other and mine was almost four thousand dollars less.
+Three of them were all within a couple of hundred dollars of each other and mine was almost four thousand dollars less.
 I was told the committee thought my low price was because I either didn't understand the scope of the project or I wasn't an experienced enough designer and had bid too low.

 That revelation opened my eyes.
 Shortly afterwards I raised my rate by 40%.
-I was still charging less than designers in Ottawa and Montreal but my quotes were much closer and I started winning my share of RFPs.
-The larger companies I did work for took me seriously and I started being offered much higher quality projects to work on.
+I was still charging less than designers in Ottawa and Montreal, but my quotes were much closer, and I started winning my share of RFPs.
+The larger companies I did work for took me seriously, and I started being offered much higher quality design projects.
 I had landed my big fishes.
-In return, these new clients started referring me to their peers.
+In return, these new clients began referring me to their peers.
 Clients that approach me to develop their brand identity now have budgets in the thousands instead of the hundreds.
-I'm now developing corporate websites and not just small business sites.
+I'm currently developing corporate websites and not just small business sites.
 And I'm now working more hours than I was before and my bank account shows it.

 Do you tell your clients or not?

-One of the big dilemmas when you raise your rates, is whether or not to tell your clients.
-I chose not to tell my existing clients about my rate increase.
+One of the big dilemmas, when you raise your rates, is whether or not to tell your clients.
+I chose not to inform my existing clients about my rate increase.
 On January 1st I just changed my rate in my invoicing program (Billings Pro by Marketcircle in case you're interested) and started invoicing at the new rate.
-Not a single client ever questioned the increase and I have not lost a single one of them.
+Not a single client ever questioned the increase, and I have not lost a single one of them.
 I only had one client contact me in December to ask if I was planning on raising my rate?
 She was filling out an application form for a grant request and wanted to know how much to put down for design work.
 Her reaction when I told her about the increase was “it's about time”.
 Seriously, that's what she told me.
-I had been working with her for years and she through I was underselling my services.
+I had been working with her for years, and she thought I was underselling my services.
 She congratulated me for taking my business to the next level.

-It was two years ago when I increased my rates.
-I'm now contemplating whether or not to raise my design rates again in January.
-Not 40% like last time, but maybe $5-$10 per hour.
+It was several years ago that I increased my rates by 40%.
+Since then I've increased my rates a few more time.
+Not big leaps like 40%, but $5-$10 per hour.
 I'm attracting more and more clients from outside my geographic area and want to compete on a larger scale.
 However, a designer's most loyal clients are usually the ones closer to home.
 I still live in the same small city and don't want to overprice myself to the local economy.
-Besides, I have a much lower cost of living than those in larger cities like Ottawa or Montreal so I don't need to charge the high design rates they do.
+Besides, I have a much lower cost of living than those in larger cities like Ottawa or Montreal, so I don't need to charge the high design rates they do.

 Time to take action